-We value feedback from our stakeholders, as it further helps us to meet the needs of our learners.
+We value feedback from our stakeholders, as it further helps us to meet the needs of our students.
 We invite you to share your experiences with us.
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.

 "Thank you for hosting us.
 I was very impressed, in fact, I’m pretty sure I saw the future during our visit.
 Stay strong and committed to the program.
 I appreciate the amount of vision, courage and work that was required to so transform our educational model.